 For at least the last decade, Jane Golden and I have fantasized about collaborating on a mural of the Hon.
 Leon Higginbotham Jr. Most kids today have never heard of him, because he wore a robe at work instead of a jersey with a number on its back.

-When President Jimmy Carter appointed Higginbotham to the federal bench in 1977, he became the first African American to hold a federal judgeship.
-He was a jurist, a scholar and a brilliant orator, with a booming, stentorian voice.
-In true Philly fashion, he never shied from a fight.
+In true Philly fashion, Higginbotham never shied away from a fight.
 Two weeks before his death in 1998, he testified before Congress against the impeachment of President Bill Clinton; when Congressman Bob Barr made a reference to “the real America” Higginbotham basically picked up the dude and metaphorically wiped the floor with him.

 “My father was a laborer,” he said.
 “My mother was a domestic.
 And I climbed the ladder and I didn’t come to where I am today through some magical vein.
 So I am willing to match you, any hour, any day, in terms of the perception of the real America.”